wvirany/blog/content/posts/gaussian/index.md

 \end{align*}
 $$

-However, normalizing the resulting expression can be cumbersome.
+However, integrating the RHS to normalize this expression can be cumbersome.
 Instead, let's consider the quadratic form in the exponent of the joint distribution:

 $$
 \begin{align}